Graduate Theological Union

 What kind of housing is available to GTU students?

 If you would like to take a class you may do so as an “Unclassified” or “Special Student.”
 Once you know what class you would like to take, determine which school faculty member is offering the course and sign up through that school.
-If you are interested in a Jewish Studies course, you would sign up through the GTU admissions office.
+If you are interested in classes in Islamic Studies, Jewish Studies, or Hindu Studies, you would sign up through the GTU admissions office.
 You may also be interested in pursuing a Certificate program, generally a year-long opportunity to take courses to explore an interest.
-Many member schools offer a certificate program.
-For information about the Certificate in Jewish Studies program go to the Other Study Options page.
+The GTU and many of its member schools offer certificate programs.
+For information about the Certificate programs at the GTU, go to the Other Study Options page.

 Can I earn a degree via distance education or internet based programs?